Slowly moving black holes in khrono-metric model: Slowly moving black hole

 \subsection{Velocity correction}

 We now turn to our main problem of interest --- a black hole moving with constant velocity ${\bf v}$ with respect to the preferred frame.
-We assume ${\bf v}$ to be small, ${\rm v}\ll 1$, which allows us to treat the velocity correction to the khronon field and the metric at linear order in ${\rm v}$.
+Similar to Ref.~\cite{ramos_constraints_2019}, we assume ${\bf v}$ to be small, ${\rm v}\ll 1$, which allows us to treat the velocity correction to the khronon field and the metric at linear order in ${\rm v}$.

 While the presence of khronon breaks the Lorentz symmetry, the action (\ref{eqn:khrononaction}) is still Lorentz invariant.
 This means that, similar to Lorentz invariant theories, we are allowed to perform a boost on a solution of equations of motion and obtain another solution.
 In our case it is convenient to work in the rest frame of the black hole where the metric and the aether field are static.
 Of course, the transformation to the rest frame of the black hole modifies the behavior of khronon at infinity, so the khronon configuration in the rest frame of the black hole is not spherically symmetric.
 The new asymptotic behavior of khronon is easiest to infer in the Schwarzschild coordinates.
 Assuming that the black hole moves along the $z$-axis, the time coordinate before the boost is related to the Schwarzschild time as \be t=\frac{t_{\rm Sch}+{\rm v} z}{\sqrt{1-{\rm v}^2}}\approx t_{\rm Sch}+{\rm v} r\cos\theta\;, \ee where in the second equality we have kept only the term linear in ${\rm v}$.
 Since $t$ is the time coordinate in the khronon rest frame, we have $\vf=t$ at $r\to \infty$, which in the rest frame of the black hole translates into \be \vf=t_{\rm Sch}+{\rm v}r\cos\theta~~~\text{at}~~r\to\infty\;. \ee We see that far from the black hole the khronon acquires a dipole contribution linear in velocity.
 Its growth with the radius does not pose any problems since the corresponding aether field remains bounded, $u^z=-{\rm v}$ at $r\to\infty$.